ShaunCurtis/Blazr.Demo.DataPipeline/readme.md

 # Building A Succinct CQS Data Pipeline

-CQS implementations I've seen have always looked incredibly verbose: the number of classes scared me off.
+The CQS implementations I've seen have always looked incredibly verbose: the number of classes scared me.

 I recently had cause to revisit CQS on an application re-write and decided to work on creating a more succinct implementation.
-This article is about what I managed to achieve.
+This article is about what I've managed to achieve.

 ## Test Data